-To stay unbiased, we show no ads, sell no products and take no industry money.
-All authors of evidence-based guides need to finish a declaration of potential conflicts of interest, reflecting this.
+To stay as unbiased as we can, we show no ads, sell no products and take no industry money.
+All authors of evidence-based guides need to finish a declaration of potential conflicts of interest, reflecting this, and update it at least once per year.
 This declaration should be easy to find on their author page, that you can find by clicking on their name.

 As our site and our optional membership primarily focuses on low-carb diets, we may be biased in favor of this.
 To some degree the guides will always reflect the perspective of the authors, as complete objectivity is hard to achieve.
 To limit bias we pay special attention to make sure that we include information about potential dangers, side effects and drawbacks of low-carb diets in our guides, and that we don’t exaggerate benefits or evidence beyond what is supported by science.